February 7, 2012

 This tool allows you to search for a species available via the Atlas (including at higher taxonomic levels) and map their distribution.
 The selection of taxa (species, genus etc) uses a method called auto-complete.
 As you enter letters, the system searches for taxa that match what you have typed.
 The auto-complete function should support browsers on any system including tablets.

-Press “Next” once the area has been defined and a new layer will be added to the list of layers on the left hand side of the screen and to the map, showing the species (or higher taxa) distribution.
+A new layer will be added to the list of layers on the left hand side of the screen and to the map, showing the selected species (or higher taxa) distribution in the area specified.
+For example, the following image is the distribution of the common wombat, vombatus ursinus, for the area of Australia.

-NOTE: that the layer name can be edited in the legend as needed (see below).
+Layer editingThe layer name and other options can be edited in the legend as needed (see below).

 The legend can be used to change the displayed view of the species points.
 You can change the colour (now called Facet), opacity and size for the points manually.

 If there are a large number of facet classes, a search box will be automatically generated above the facet list in the legend.
 You can use this search to filter/highlight any one or more classes that interest you.
-Once the classes have been selected, you can generate a new points layer that only contains those filtered/highlighted classes.
+Once the classes have been selected, you can create layer with selection or create layer without selection based on the filtered/highlighted classes.

 Search for a species by scientific or common name